melinda-hl-lim/Launch-School/rb-120_OOP/study_guide.md

 Side note: calling `p puppi` is the same as `puts puppi.inspect`

-#### Class Methods
+### Class Methods

 *Class Methods*:
 - can be called directly on the class itself with no instances of class
 - are defined by prepending method name with reserved word `self`
-    - contain functionality not pertaining to individual objects (i.e. does not deal with staes of an object)
+- contain functionality not pertaining to individual objects (i.e. does not deal with states of an object)

-#### More About `self`
+### More About `self`

 We use `self` to specify a certain scope for our program.
 Depending on when it's used, `self` can refer to different things:
 - *within* an instance method inside the class, `self` references the instance (object) that called the method
 - *outside* an instance method, `self` references the class and can be used to define class methods

 ---